llirik42/NSU-Labs/Bachelor/Year-3/Translation-Compilation-Methods/lab13+lab14+lab15/readme.md

 > If compiler cannot create process that executes `main.py`, try replacing `python` to `python3` (in `compiler.flow`).

 > `main.py` uses package `z3-solver` so you cannot use compiler without installing core of `z3` or pip-package `z3-solver`.

+> `flow9` cannot create terminal or run bash-script.
+That's why we cannot use `z3-solver` in the virtual environment and we must install it to the host environment.